 Emphasize Safety & Security

 A frequent complaint – especially among businesswomen – is that they don’t feel they are appropriately represented in certain advertisements.
-For example, women often appear as the companion of men in commercials that run on endless loops at hotels, disregarding the reality that increasing numbers of business travelers checking into these hotels are actually women.
-And these women value different things than men sometimes do when booking accommodations – such as safety and security.
+For example, women often appear as the companion of men in commercials that run on endless loops at hotels, disregarding the reality that increasing numbers of business travelers checking into these hotels are actually women – by themselves.
+And these women often value different things than men when booking accommodations – such as safety and security.
 Thankfully, many DMOs are catching on to this and making a point to emphasize hotels in their area that offer things like secure on-site parking, discreet staff and around-the-clock reception services.
 With women making up nearly half of all business travelers, this is a great way for DMOs to stay relevant within the business community.

 And, as always, don’t be shy!
 Contribute to the conversation in the comment section below.
 We’re always interested to hear about how your DMO is strategizing to reach your ideal target market.